Nigerian Sunday Table

 A generous Nigerian table with rice, soup, snack, and something for heat.

-Start with a country, a course, or a craving, then follow the dishes that feel right for tonight.
+Start with a country, course, ingredient, or craving, then follow connected recipes and collections.

 Search for a dish, ingredient, country, or cooking style.
 Use the filters when you already know the kind of meal you want.